Phew/backend_leaker/README.md

 # Work in progress Backend "Leaker"

 ## Using the backend leaker
-preferred OS ubuntu/debian, to make sure that the script works in the intended usage.
+Preferred OS debian/windows 10, to make sure that the script works in the intended usage.
-SHOULD WORK WITH WINDOWS 10

 ## Usage